richburroughs/what-oncall-does-to-us/slides.md

 # Methodology

 - Online survey of 228 subjects
-- Looked at "sex differences" related to on-call
+- Looked at "sex differences" related to on-call (not gender)

 ^ I'm not crazy about this being binary
 ^ Focused on sex not gender, although it was an online survey so people likely self identified.
 It's not clear.